 The prior to 1975 constructed mudroom (10.5 feet by 6 feet) is added to the southern face of the cabin.
-One mudroom single-pane sash window looks east and two other windows are now covered (CHRC, 2016).
+One mudroom single-pane sash window looks east and two other windows are made of corrugated fiberglass (CHRC, 2016).
 A small deck was added in the square space formed by the western wall of the mudroom and the southern wall of the cabin.

 Proposed House Restoration and New Construction.
-The siding to the house (cabin, mudroom, additions) would be cedar shingles with oil finish to help preserve the material.
-Redwood trim would be painted forest green.
+The siding to the house (cabin, mudroom, additions) would be cedar shingles with oil finish to help preserve the material with the pattern shown in Attachment B. Redwood trim would be stained forest green.
 The cabin, mudroom, and additions would be reconstructed in the existing foot print.
-The rooflines would be reconstructed with the same 8:12 pitch as shown on the as-built plans, except the circa 1980 addition with flat roofs would be rebuilt with a 8:12 pitched gabled roof running east west.
+The rooflines would be reconstructed with the same 8:12 pitch as shown on the as-built plans, except the circa 1890 addition with flat roofs would be rebuilt with a 8:12 pitched gabled roof running east west.
 Asphalt shingles would be used throughout.
-Existing windows would be replaced with wood-frame windows having mostly the same size, style, and shape.
+Existing windows would be replaced with wood-frame windows having mostly the same size, style, and shape as those existing.
+Sliding windows, as shown on the plans, are generally not appropriate for the historic district as described on Page 8 of the Guidelines; therefore, Staff recommends Condition 14 requiring the proposed slider windows to be changed to double hung, wood framed windows.
 Windows would be placed within the proposed dormers.
-Doors would be replaced with painted fiberglass doors.
-See Sheet No.'s A2 through A5 for existing and proposed elevations of the house.
+Doors would be replaced with stained fiberglass doors, Staff recommends Condition 14 to require the doors to be changed to wood material.
+All eaves will have aluminum white gutters with downspouts as needed at the corners and there will also be black plumbing vents as needed on the roof.
+See Sheet No.'s A2 through A3 for existing and proposed elevations of the house.